sts10/csafe/readme.markdown

 This tool takes a word list (as a text file) as an input.
 It then searches the given list for compund-unsafe words.

 Next, it attempts to find the smallest number of words that need to be removed in order to make the given word list "compound-safe".
-Finally, it prints out this new, shorter, compound-safe (csafe) list to a new text file.
+Finally, it prints out this new, shorter, compound-safe (csafe) list to a new text file, called output.
 In this way it makes word lists "compound-safe" (or at least more safe -- see "Known issue" and "Caveat" sections below).

 ## How to use this tool to check a word list

+### Installation

+1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
+2. Run: `cargo install --git https://github.com/sts10/csafe --branch main`

+### Usage

 ```
 USAGE: